-As I said in my post on lunch in Oviedo, you need a good apetite when you come to this part of Spain (probably any part of Spain, for that matter).
+As I said in my post on lunch in Oviedo, you need a good appetite when you come to this part of Spain (probably any part of Spain, for that matter).
 There simply is too much good food and you want to try as much as possible, right?

 I had dinner at the famous “Tierra Astur” Ciderhouse – and it was quite the spectacle!

-Tierra Astur in Oviedo
+The Tierra Astur Story

 You can’t miss this restaurant.
 Not only because it’s right on the corner where the “Calle Gascona”, or the “cider boulevard” in Oviedo begins, but perhaps also because it’s so busy, you can hear the talking and laughter when you walk past.

 Sounds like a place you want to be, and it won’t disappoint you.

 There are two parts to the restaurant, one big dining hall with a “Tienda” (market), where you can buy fresh produce from the region, and a large bar.
 Then you also have a smaller indoor seating area (where we went) and an outdoor heated terrace to enjoy your meal.

 The menu is just as overwhelming as the restaurant itself, but if you take a little bit of time, it’s not that hard to pick.